-The major distinction between county home rule and city home rule is the county home rule is granted by statute, whereas the city home rule is granted directly by the people.
-Because of its constitutional origins, only the voters of Kansas can ultimately repeal city home rule after two-thirds of both houses of the Kansas Legislature have adopted a concurrent resolution calling for amendment or repeal, or a constitutional convention has recommended a change.
+The major distinction between county home rule and city home rule is that county home rule is granted by statute, whereas the city home rule is granted directly by the people.
+Because of its constitutional origins, only the voters of Kansas can ultimately repeal city home rule after twothirds of both houses of the Kansas Legislature have adopted a concurrent resolution calling for amendment or repeal, or a constitutional convention has recommended a change.
 The Legislature can restrict city home rule powers only by enacting uniform laws that apply in the same way to all cities unless the subject matter is one of the few specific areas listed in the Home Rule Amendment, such as taxing powers and debt limitations.
-By contrast, the Legislature has a much freer hand to restrict or repeal statutory county home rule.
-Finally, the other factor distguishing city and county home rule is the existence of numerous exceptions (34) to county home rule powers found in the statutory home rule grant of power.
+By contrast, the Legislature has more authority to restrict or repeal statutory county home rule.
+Finally, the other factor distinguishing city and county home rule is the existence of numerous exceptions to county home rule powers found in the County Home Rule Act.